Mercury (mythology): In ancient literature

 In Virgil's Aeneid, Mercury reminds Aeneas of his mission to found the city of Rome.
 In Ovid's Fasti, Mercury is assigned to escort the nymph Larunda to the underworld.
-Mercury, however, falls in love with Larunda and makes love to her on the way.
+Mercury, however, falls in love with Larunda and has sex with her on the way.
 Larunda thereby becomes mother to two children, referred to as the Lares, invisible household gods.

 Temple

 Mercury's temple in Rome was situated in the Circus Maximus, between the Aventine and Palatine Hills, and was built in 495 BC.

 That year saw disturbances at Rome between the patrician senators and the plebeians, which led to a secession of the plebs in the following year.
 At the completion of its construction, a dispute emerged between the consuls Appius Claudius Sabinus Regillensis and Publius Servilius Priscus Structus as to which of them should have the honour of dedicating the temple.

 The Roman Senate referred the decision to the popular assembly, and also decreed that whichever was chosen should also exercise additional duties, including presiding over the markets, establish a merchants' guild, and exercising the functions of the pontifex maximus.
 The people, because of the ongoing public discord, and in order to spite the senate and the consuls, instead awarded the honour of dedicating the temple to Marcus Laetorius, the senior military officer of one of the legions.
 The senate and the consuls, in particular the conservative Appius, were outraged at this decision, and it inflamed the ongoing situation.

 The dedication occurred on 15 May, 495 BC.

 The temple was regarded as a fitting place to worship a swift god of trade and travel, since it was a major center of commerce as well as a racetrack.
 Since it stood between the plebeian stronghold on the Aventine and the patrician center on the Palatine, it also emphasized the role of Mercury as a mediator.